If you’ve watched ‘The Social Dilemma’ on Netflix you may be feeling frustrated by the choice to:

 There’s no denying that there is a dark side to social media.
-A side where we are being manipulated, we are being polarized and people are being funneled into their little bubbles where they are constantly hearing what they want to hear.
+A side where we are being manipulated and we are being polarized.
+Where people are being funneled into their little bubbles where they are constantly hearing what they want to hear.

 And because of all of these unhealthy habits that we have developed in the technology age, we absolutely need to learn to be more intentional around social media and adopt healthy social media habits.

 In this blog post, I will share everything I do to limit my exposure to social media and consume it intentionally.
 Here are some healthy social media habits that have worked for me: